 Tonight at the church Halloween party my bad attitude got even worse.
 I really was just so tired and all I wanted to do was crawl into my bed and forget about it.
 But, I went because I knew it was important to the kids.
 I even had a pretty nice time, though I still couldn’t wait to just get home and crash.

-But then my friend Jen, who is a DJ, hooked up her sound system and disco light.
+But then my friend, who is a DJ, hooked up her sound system and disco light.
 The tables from the chili cook-off (which I did not win) got moved out of the way, and the kids flooded the gym floor and started to do their whip and nae nae.

 And I just couldn’t help myself.

 Pretty soon, I was out there on the dance floor whipping and nae nae-ing with my kids.
-Sophia, who had hurt herself a few minutes earlier and was not so keen on dancing, was also having a blast.
-I am pretty sure I embarrassed 15-year-old Bria, but I also know she was having tons of fun.
+My youngest, who had hurt herself a few minutes earlier and was not so keen on dancing, was also having a blast.
+I am pretty sure I embarrassed my 15-year-old, but I also know she was having tons of fun.

 Music and dancing are an essential part of happiness.

 Really.
 I know it sounds so silly, but it is true!
-I have watched my Chloe come home from school super upset about something and then have to go to a piano lesson.
-I watched her as her bad attitude flew out the window as she played the music she loves.
+I have watched my middle daughter come home from school super upset about something and then have to go to a piano lesson.
+I have watched her as her bad attitude flew out the window as she played the music she loves.

 I love nothing more than turning up the tunes and doing the dishes with all three of my girls.
 We have so much fun together when we do this.
-I love taking road trips with my kids because we have so much fun singing Bohemian Rhapsody and other hits together as a family.
+I love taking road trips with my kids because we have so much fun singing Bohemian Rhapsody and other favorites together as a family.
 (My brother tagged along on our last road trip and documented the fun!
-Click here: The Neves Family sings Bohemian Rhapsody.)(Bria is not a fan of being filmed…)
+Click here: The Neves Family sings Bohemian Rhapsody.)(The teenager is clearly not a fan of being filmed…)

 These are the moments we remember.
 The moments we left everything else to wait a little while so we could dance with our children.
 And I’ll even listen to their favorite music because we have so much fun doing it.
 (Don’t worry, they’re exposed to an awful lot of classical music and opera at our house, too!)